GameServerManagers/LinuxGSM-Docs/Install.md

 `./gameserver install`

-Now simply follow instructions !
+3. Follow on screen instructions
 And voilà !

-## Failing installations
+# Common installation issues

-### Permissions issues
+## Permissions issues

-Did you make a dedicated user for that server?
-Is your current directory owned by that user?
-Did you `chmod +x` the script?

-Make sure the directory you are installing your game in actually belongs to the right user:

-`ls -al`

-Example
+LinuxGSM may fail to run if the correct permissions have not been used.
+This fault commonly occurs if an admin has not correctly followed installation instructions found on https://gameservermanagers.com

+Common faults include:
+* trying to install the LinuxGSM as root.
+* Trying to install LinuxGSM in a directory not owned by the correct user
+* not making `gameserver` file executable using the `chmod +x` command.

+if you try to run as root LinuxGSM will fail to run.
+See [FAQ](https://github.com/GameServerManagers/LinuxGSM/wiki/FAQ#can-i-run-a-server-as-root)

+To check the correct user owns the directory or `gameserver` file use `ls -al`

+**Example output**

 	drwxrwxr-x  5 nmrihserver nmrihserver 4096 Jul 17 20:25 lgsm
 	drwxr-xr-x  4 nmrihserver nmrihserver 4096 Aug 27  2015 log